xtendui/xtendui/src/gatsby/markdown/hidden/tests/index.md

 ## Matches

-Test matches functionality on mobile/desktop, test overlay open on mobile > resize desktop is disabled.
+Test matches functionality on mobile/desktop.

+Test overlay open on mobile > resize desktop is disabled.

+Test overlay open nested should close one by one clicking on close.

 <demo>
   <demovanilla src="vanilla/components/core/slider/matches">